Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Methodology

-\textbf{Simplified Gradient Optimization.} This initialization ensures $B_{\text{init}}$ and $A_{\text{init}}$ form orthonormal bases in $\mathbb{R}^m$ and $\mathbb{R}^n$ respectively, leading to $B^TB = AA^T = I$.
-With fixed $B$ and $A$ matrices being orthonormal, the optimal update step derived in Equation \ref{theorem:pro} simplifies to:
+\textbf{Simplified Gradient Optimization.} Our initialization ensures $B_{\text{init}}$ and $A_{\text{init}}$ form orthonormal bases in $\mathbb{R}^m$ and $\mathbb{R}^n$ respectively, leading to $B^\top B = AA^\top = I$.
+With fixed $B$ and $A$ matrices being orthonormal, the need for complex matrix inversions during training is eliminated, , as the optimal update step, derived in Equation \ref{theorem:pro}, simplifies to: